ujamii/fs_media_gallery/README.md

 I'm open for all PR's to improve and keeping this extension up-to-date

 ### Sponsor this project
-Please considder supporting me by making a donation on paypal.com (https://paypal.me/franssaris/25) if you use this extension so we can keep the extension up-to-date
+Please consider supporting me by making a donation on paypal.com (https://paypal.me/franssaris/25) if you use this extension so we can keep the extension up-to-date